 - Related Entries

-Towards the end of his university career, Stirner devoted much of his time to ‘family affairs’, possibly a euphemism for his mother's deteriorating mental health.
-In 1832, he returned with his mother to Berlin, and sought, with only partial success, to qualify as a teacher.
-(Stirner's mother was committed to a mental home in 1837 and she would outlive him by some three years.)
-A period of private study and irregular work followed, including eighteenth months as an unpaid Latin teacher.
-During this time he married Agnes Butz (1815–1838), a member of his landlady's family.
-Edgar Bauer (1820–1886) would later record that Stirner had confessed that having once caught sight of his wife naked he had been unable to touch her again.
+Towards the end of his university career, Stirner devoted much of his time to “family affairs”, possibly a euphemism for his mother’s deteriorating mental health.
+In 1832, he returned with his mother to Berlin, and sought, with qualified success, to train as a teacher.
+(Stirner’s mother was committed to a mental home in 1837 and she would eventually outlive him by three years.)
+A period of private study and irregular work followed, including eighteenth months working unpaid as an Latin teacher.
+During this time he married Agnes Butz (1815–1838), a member of his landlady’s family.
 In August 1838, Agnes died giving birth to a still-born child.
+Edgar Bauer (1820–1886) would later record that Stirner had told him that, having once caught sight of his first wife naked, he was unable to touch her again.

 Between 1839 and 1844 Stirner maintained something of a double life in Berlin.
-He obtained a position at a well-regarded private girls' school, and spent the next five years teaching history and literature, establishing a reputation as a polite and reliable teacher.
-Away from his teaching post, however, Stirner began to frequent the more avant-garde of Berlin's intellectual haunts.
-He used the reading room of the novelist Willibald Alexis (1798–1871), spent afternoons at the Café Stehely, and from 1841 onwards was a regular visitor to Hippel's wine bar on the Friedrichstrasse.
-The latter was the main meeting place of ‘the free’, an increasingly bohemian group of teachers, students, officers, and journalists, under the loose intellectual leadership of the left-Hegelian Bruno Bauer (1809-1882), who had recently been dismissed from his teaching post at the University of Bonn following an offical inquiry into the orthodoxy of his writings on the New Testament.
-This group included Marie Dähnhardt (1818–1902) who became Stirner's second wife (and the dedicatee of The Ego and Its Own).
+He obtained a position at a well-regarded private girls’ school, and spent the next five years teaching history and literature, establishing a reputation as a polite and reliable teacher in the process.
+Away from his teaching post, however, Stirner began to frequent the more avant-garde of Berlin’s intellectual haunts.
+He used the reading room of the novelist Willibald Alexis (1798–1871), spent afternoons at the Café Stehely, and from 1841 onwards was a regular visitor to Hippel’s wine bar on the Friedrichstrasse.
+The last of these was the main meeting place of “the free”, an increasingly bohemian group of teachers, students, officers, and journalists, under the loose intellectual leadership of the left-Hegelian Bruno Bauer (1809-1882).
+The latter had recently been dismissed from his teaching post at the University of Bonn, following an official inquiry into the orthodoxy of his writings on the New Testament.
+This group included Marie Dähnhardt (1818–1902) who became Stirner’s second wife (and the dedicatee of The Ego and Its Own).
 In this unconventional environment, and despite his calm and unassuming personal appearance, Stirner gained a reputation for his hostility to religion, intolerance of moderation, and ability to provoke fierce argument.

-Stirner's earliest published writings date from this time in Berlin.
-In addition to some short and unremarkable pieces of journalism for the Rheinische Zeitung and the Leipziger Allgemeine Zeitung, they include a knowing review of Bruno Bauer's anonymous and parodic attack on Hegel in The Trumpet of the Last Judgement (1842) and an article on pedagogy entitled “The False Principle of Our Education” (1842), which adumbrated some of the themes of his own later work (for example, contrasting the training of individuals to an alien calling with the cultivation of the predisposition to become ‘sovereign characters’).
+Stirner’s earliest published writings date from this time in Berlin.
+In addition to some short and unremarkable pieces of journalism for the Rheinische Zeitung and the Leipziger Allgemeine Zeitung, these writings include a knowing review of Bruno Bauer’s anonymous and parodic attack on Hegel in The Trumpet of the Last Judgement (1842) and an article on pedagogy entitled “The False Principle of Our Education” (1842).
+The latter, in particular, adumbrates some of the themes of his own later work; for example, contrasting the training of individuals to an alien calling with the cultivation of the predisposition to become “sovereign characters”).
 During this period, Stirner is said to have occasionally alluded to a book that he was working on, but it seems that few of his associates took its existence seriously.
-The impact of The Ego and Its Own on these left-Hegelian circles was to be both considerable and unexpected.
+The impact of The Ego and Its Own on these left-Hegelian circles was considerable as well as unexpected.
 Stirner began serious work on the book in early 1843 and finished it in the middle of 1844.
-The Ego and Its Own was published by the Leipzig bookseller Otto Wigand (1795–1870) in an edition of a thousand copies (although dated 1845 the book appears to have been widely available by November of the previous year).
+The Ego and Its Own was published by the Leipzig bookseller Otto Wigand (1795–1870) in an edition of a thousand copies.
+Although dated 1845 the book appears to have been widely available by November of the previous year.

-From 1847, Stirner's life was characterised by social isolation and financial precariousness.
-He remained curiously detached from contemporary events — he seems, for example, to have largely ignored the revolution of 1848 — and his daily life was increasingly dominated by domestic routine and economic hardship.
-Stirner continued to write intermittently, but commentators have generally found his later work to be of little independent interest (that is, apart from its uncertain potential to illuminate The Ego and Its Own).
-He translated into German some of the economic writings of Jean-Baptiste Say (1767-1832) and Adam Smith (1723–1790), and may have written a series of short journalistic pieces for the Journal des oesterreichischen Lloyd.
-In 1852, he contributed some material to a History of Reaction, which mainly consisted of excerpts from other authors, including Edmund Burke (1729–1797).
-Stirner's main strategy for economic survival in this period seems to have involved changing addresses in order to evade his creditors, although he does not appear to have moved quickly enough to avoid two brief periods in a debtors' prison in 1853 and 1854.
+From 1847, Stirner’s life was characterised by social isolation and financial precariousness.
+He remained detached from contemporary events — for example, he seems to have largely ignored the revolution of 1848 — and his daily life was dominated by domestic routine and economic hardship.
+Stirner continued to write intermittently, but commentators have generally found his later work to be of little independent interest; that is, of little interest apart from its disputed potential to illuminate The Ego and Its Own).
+He translated into German some of the economic writings of Jean-Baptiste Say (1767–1832) and Adam Smith (1723–1790), and may have written a series of short journalistic pieces for the Journal des oesterreichischen Lloyd.
+In 1852, he contributed some material to a History of Reaction, consisting mainly of excerpts from other authors, including Edmund Burke (1729–1797).
+Stirner’s strategy for economic survival in this period involved repeatedly changing addresses in order to evade his creditors, although not quickly enough to avoid two brief periods in a debtors’ prison in 1853 and 1854.

-In May 1856, still living in reduced circumstances in Berlin, Stirner fell into a 'nervous fever', possibly after being stung in the neck by a winged insect.
-Following a brief remission, he died on 25 June.
+In May 1856, still living in reduced circumstances in Berlin, Stirner fell into a “nervous fever”, reputedly after being stung in the neck by an insect.
+Following a brief remission, he died on 25 June (aged 49 years and 8 months).
 His death went largely unnoticed by the outside world.

 Modern readers hoping to understand The Ego and Its Own are confronted by several obstacles, not least the form, structure, and argument, of Stirner’s book.

-Much of Stirner's prose—which is crowded with aphorisms, italicisation, and hyperbole—appears calculated to disconcert.
+Much of Stirner’s prose—crowded with aphorisms, emphases, and hyperbole—appears calculated to disconcert.
 Most striking, perhaps, is the use of word play.
 Rather than reach a conclusion through the conventional use of argument, Stirner often approaches a claim that he wishes to endorse by exploiting words with related etymologies or formal similarities.
-For example, he associates words for property (such as ‘Eigentum’) with words connoting distinctive individual characteristics (such as ‘Eigenheit’) in order to promote the claim that property is expressive of selfhood.
-(Stirner's account of egoistic property—see below—gives this apparently orthodox Hegelian claim a distinctive twist.)
+For example, he associates words for property (such as “Eigentum”) with words connoting distinctive individual characteristics (such as “Eigenheit”) in order to promote the claim that property is expressive of selfhood.
+(Stirner’s account of egoistic property—see 2.4 below—gives this otherwise orthodox-looking Hegelian claim a distinctive twist.)

-This rejection of conventional forms of intellectual discussion is linked to Stirner's substantive views about language and rationality.
-His unusual style reflects a conviction that both language and rationality are human products which have come to constrain and oppress their creators.
+This rejection of conventional forms of intellectual discussion is linked to Stirner’s substantive views about language and rationality.
+His distinctive style reflects a conviction that both language and rationality are human products which have come to constrain and oppress their creators.
 Stirner maintains that accepted meanings and traditional standards of argumentation are underpinned by a conception of truth as a privileged realm beyond individual control.
 As a result, individuals who accept this conception are abandoning a potential area of creative self-expression in favour of adopting a subordinate role as servants of truth.
 In stark contrast, Stirner insists that the only legitimate restriction on the form of our language, or on the structure of our arguments, is that they should serve our individual ends.
-It is the frequent failure of ordinary meanings and standard forms of argument to satisfy his interpretation of this criterion which underpins Stirner's remorselessly idiosyncratic style.
+It is the frequent failure of conventional meanings and received forms of argument to satisfy his interpretation of this criterion which underpins the remorselessly idiosyncratic form of Stirner’s prose.